rxi/lurker/README.md

 ### lurker.preswap
 `lurker.preswap` can be set to a function.
 This function is called before a hotswap occurs and is passed the name of the file which will be swapped.
+If the function returns `true` then the hotswap is canceled.
 ```lua
 lurker.preswap = function(f) print("File " .. f .. " swapping...") end
 ```